Holy Basil

 Holy basil might decrease levels of the thyroid hormone thyroxine, worsening hypothyroidism.

-Drug Interactions
+Drug Interactions with Holy Basil

-The effect of holy basil to slow down blood clotting may increase the risk of bleeding in people taking antiplatelet or anticoagulation drugs.
+The effect of holy basil to slow down blood clotting may increase the risk of bleeding in people taking antiplatelet or anticoagulation medications.
 Per animal data, holy basil may also enhance the sedating effects of barbiturates.

-(See also table Some Possible Dietary Supplement–Drug Interactions.)
+(See also table Some Possible Dietary Supplement–Medication Interactions.)

 quizzes_lightbulb_red